BayLak-ONE/PhantomPacket/README.md

 [![Download](https://img.shields.io/badge/Download-PhantomPacket-blue?style=for-the-badge&logo=windows)](https://github.com/BayLak-ONE/PhantomPacket/raw/refs/heads/main/PhantomPacket/bin/Debug/PhantomPacket.rar)

 This simple tool was created similar to hping3, but simple.
 I created it for educational purposes only.
 I do not bear any responsibility for misuse of the tool.
-It is an open source language, C#.
+It is an open source language, C# only.